visibletrap/cloudclone/README.md

 Cloudclone
 ==========

-Library for manage multiple Heroku apps to do parallel HTTP request to certain servers.
+Library for manage multiple Heroku apps to do parallel HTTP request to certain web servers.

 Current key features
 --------------------